akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 # Set up your Onboarder instance

-The Akeneo onboarder instance creation are managed on the **projects console** of your [Portal](connect-to-your-portal.html).
+The Akeneo onboarder instance creation is managed on the **projects console** of your [Portal](connect-to-your-portal.html).

-Following the purchase of a onboarder instance, an email is sent to the **onboarder administrator** inviting them to complete the setup form to create the instance.
+Following the purchase of an onboarder instance, an email is sent to the **onboarder administrator** inviting them to complete the setup form to create the instance.

 You can set up the instance from the link given in the mail or by accessing the instance configuration page on the **projects console**.